The following update is shared by John Mihaljevic, chairman of MOI Global, with input from selected Ideaweek participants.

 “Experienced entrepreneurs showed me how it is possible to use both opportunities and mistakes as assets to achieve desired outcomes.
 Experienced investors generously shared their investment frameworks and outcomes while younger, promising investors with different investment processes also helped enrich my view of the world.”

-Sid Choraria, Portfolio Manager of Asian Equities at Amiral Gestion in Singapore, commented:
+Sid Choraria, Asian Equities Portfolio Manager in Singapore, commented:

 “Ideaweek was the best investment conference I have attended in my investing career, it was transformational and life changing in many ways.
 Set in a dream setting in St. Moritz, Switzerland, John handpicked an exceptional group of value investors from 25+ countries, bringing unique experiences from family offices, sovereign wealth funds, allocators, portfolio managers, and analysts from the U.S., Asia, Europe, and entrepreneurs who have founded their own investment companies.”